RAFT Scorecard

 Category 1: Policy, Leadership, and Collaboration

-This category is for measuring policy and legislation in place for coastal resilience.
-It includes coordination and collaboration between various levels of government, and how accessible and open government data is to the public.
+This category measures policy and legislation in place for resilience and includes coordination and collaboration between various levels of government, and how accessible and open government data is to the public or members of the Tribe.

 Category 2: Risk Assessment and Emergency Management

-This category examines how well a locality has conducted risk assessments to prepare for coastal storm hazards, identified vulnerable populations and their needs during or after a coastal storm hazard, and developed plans for disaster preparedness, including a Hazard Mitigation Plan.
+This category examines how well a locality or Tribe has conducted risk assessments to prepare for flood, storm, wildfire, drought, and extreme temperature hazards (as relevant), identified vulnerable populations and their needs during or after a hazard, and developed plans for disaster preparedness and response, including a Hazard Mitigation Plan.

 Category 3: Infrastructure Resilience

-This category addresses critical infrastructure and assesses how well the locality has identified methods and plans for protecting this critical infrastructure during coastal storm hazards.
+This category assesses how well the locality or Tribe has identified methods and plans for protecting critical infrastructure from climate impact-induced hazards, including using natural or nature-based features (NNBFs).

 Category 4: Planning for Resilience

-This category covers land use, planning, and incentives.
-It assesses the comprehensive plan and zoning code for attention to resilience.
-It also looks at how much a locality is using various incentives to promote resilience in building and development.
-It shows how well a locality’s policies to protect its ecosystems and green infrastructure to improve its resilience, as well as how much resilience has been incorporated into the Capital Improvement Plan and Hazard Mitigation Plan.
+This category assesses the comprehensive plan and zoning code for resilience, how a locality or Tribe is using incentives to promote resilience in building and development, how policies protect ecosystems, how they use green infrastructure to improve resilience, and how much resilience has been incorporated into planning.

 Category 5: Community Engagement, Health and Well-Being